 A sentencing court must follow the three-step process set forth by Gall v.
-United States.
-First, the court must properly determine the guideline range.
-Second, the court must determine whether to apply any of the guidelines' departure policy statements to adjust the guideline range.
-Third, the court must consider all the factors set forth in 18 U.S.C. § 3553(a) as a whole, including whether a variance-a sentence outside the advisory guideline system-is warranted.
+United States.5 First, the court must properly determine the guideline range.6 Second, the court must determine whether to apply any of the guidelines' departure policy statements to adjust the guideline range.7 Third, the court must consider all the factors set forth in 18 U.S.C. § 3553(a) as a whole, including whether a variance-a sentence outside the advisory guideline system-is warranted.8

-B. NOTICE REQUIREMENTS
+B. Notice Requirements

-Before departing from the standard guideline range, reasonable notice must be given to the of nature of that departure unless the grounds are identified in the presentence report or a party's prehearing submission.
-Advance notice of a variance is not required by rule.
-However,
+Before departing from the standard guideline range, the court must give reasonable notice to the parties of the nature of that departure unless the grounds are identified in the